barryclark/jekyll-now/_posts/2017-8-2-Learning-Ajax-and-Youtube-Api.md

 ## Thinkful Tube

-In this Thankful challenge what first appears to be something you could just do on youTube.
+In this Thinkful challenge what first appears to be something you could just do on youTube.
 As it turns out it was  great learning experience, about how to use jQuery & AJAX  to get Data from